SmileAPI/quickstart/README.md

 1. Create a React Native project and configure the React Native development environment to ensure normal operation [you can find the instructions](https://reactnative.dev/docs/getting-started)

-2. Create two HTML, one on the root directory, one on the android/app/src/main/assets
+2. Copy /fontend/index.html to /react-native and /react-native/android/app/src/main/assets.

-3. Write the startup method in the two HTML.
-Note that the startup mode of Android and iOS is different, and the specific writing method can refer to the React-native file
+3. Modify the writing of /react-native/android/app/src/main/assets/index.html, please refer to the writing style in the example directory for details, because the initialization writing of IOS is different from Android.

-4. Start the your App
+4. Start your App.

 ```bash
     // iOS